Color-Kinematics Duality and Dual Conformal Symmetry for A Four-loop Form Factor in N=4 SYM: limit and dual conformal symmetry

-Given the loop form factor integrands, we would like to explore if they have any hidden symmetry.
-To make a concrete step, we will focus on the following limits in this paper, in which a precise dual conformal symmetry will be identified.
+Given the loop form factor integrands, we would like to explore the dual conformal symmetry.
+Rather than considering the full-color result, we will focus on the following limits.

-First, we restrict to the planar large-$N_c$ limit.
-Compared with amplitudes, this limit for form factors is much more non-trivial: due to the existence of a color-single operator, there are indispensable contributions from $q$-interior graphs, which are topologically similar to non-planar diagrams for amplitudes.
-Such $q$-interior diagrams start to appear from the two-loop level, and there are dozens more of such diagrams at four loops.
+(1) We take the planar large-$N_c$ limit.
+Compared with amplitudes, the form factor in the large-$N_c$ limit is much more involved: due to the existence of a color-singlet operator, there are indispensable contributions from $q$-interior graphs (as $(\text{B}_\text{i})$ in Figure~\ref{fig:phi2tops}), which are topologically similar to non-planar diagrams for amplitudes.
+These $q$-interior diagrams start to appear at two loops, and there are dozens more at four loops.

-Second, we take the lightlike limit of $q$, namely $q^2 \rightarrow0$.
-This should be distinguished from the simpler soft limit $q\rightarrow0$.
-In the latter case, one has $p_1+p_2+p_3=0$ and $s_{12}=s_{23}=s_{13}=0$, which means that the integrand is trivially zero, since every numerator in the integrand contains at least two $s_{ij}$ factors (this applies also to the lower-loop cases).
-In the lightlike limit, on the other hand, form factors are simplified yet still have non-trivial dependence on $q$.
-Note that there are in general some diagrams with numerators proportional to $q^2$ and they no longer contribute in the limit.
-As an example, at two-loop level, two trivalent topologies survive in the $q^2\rightarrow 0$ limit as shown in Figure~\ref{fig:2loopDDCI}, where the second one is a cross-box two-loop integral.
+(2) We take the lightlike limit of $q$, namely $q^2 \rightarrow0$.
+This should be distinguished from the simpler soft limit $q=\sum_{i=1}^{3} p_i\rightarrow0$.
+In the latter case, one has $s_{12}=s_{23}=s_{13}=0$ and the integrand is trivially zero, since every numerator in the integrand contains at least two $s_{ij}$ factors (this applies also to the lower-loop cases).
+In the lightlike limit, on the other hand, the form factor is simplified but still has a non-trivial integrand.
+For example, at the second loop order, two trivalent topologies survive in the $q^2\rightarrow 0$ limit as shown in Figure~\ref{fig:2loopDDCI}, where the second one is a crossed-box two-loop integral.

-To set up the discussion of the dual conformal symmetry, we use the dual coordinates in momentum space which are given by the periodic Wilson line configuration \cite{Alday:2007he,Maldacena:2010kp,Brandhuber:2010ad}.
-For the three-point form factor, the (periodic) dual coordinates are defined as in Figure~\ref{fig:dualspace}
+Moreover, to study the dual conformal symmetry, we need to use the dual coordinates in momentum space, which can be represented by a periodic Wilson line configuration \cite{Alday:2007he,Maldacena:2010kp,Brandhuber:2010ad}.
+For the three-point form factor, the (periodic) dual coordinates are defined as in Figure~\ref{fig:dualspace}: